Rebellious chickadees

-They're not immune to climate change: for the winged creatures that populate the skies, things are heating up too.
+They are not immune to climate change: for the winged creatures that populate the sky, things are heating up too.
 They have learned to adapt.
-The great tits and blue tits of the Mediterranean have a lot to teach us about climate change.
+Great tits and Mediterranean blue tits have things to teach us about climate change.

-In half a century, they have brought their breeding dates forward by around two weeks.
-But these charming little creatures have a goal to reach every year, and it's a vital one: to ensure that their chicks are there when the caterpillars appear...
+In half a century, they have brought forward their breeding dates by about two weeks.
+However, these charming creatures have a vital goal to achieve every year: to ensure that their chicks are there when the caterpillars appear...

 Interview with Anne Charmantier, Center for Functional and Evolutionary Ecology (CEFE)